Akashtyagi/Hencoder/README.md

 This ```secret key``` ensures that no-one else can decode your encoded text until they know the key used for encoding the text.

-This secret key gets added to your original text, therefore correct decoding is only possible when user enters same key that was used while encoding.
+This secret key gets added to your original text, therefore correct decoding is only possible when the user enters the same key that was used while encoding.

 This key can be any value in range of `key = 1-100 ` .